University of Hawaii President M.R.C. Greenwood welcomes students, faculty and staff of UH’s ten campuses back to school for the 2012 fall semester.

 “UH Maui College on Molokai provides great opportunities for our kids on the island and we couldn’t be more pleased to play a role in their expansion through this sale,” added Clay Rumbaoa, CEO of Molokai Ranch.
 “We look forward to being able to partner with them in the future to bring specialty workshops and other activities to the residents of Molokai.”

 Approximately 250 students call University of Hawaii Maui College, Molokai their home campus.
 Through the Molokai Education Center, students can pursue certificate and associate degrees in seven primary majors from UH Maui College, including Liberal Arts, Agriculture and Natural Resources, Business Careers, Early Childhood Education, Hawaiian Studies, Human Services, and Allied Health.
 Plans to include UH Maui College’s three bachelor’s of science degrees are underway.
-A wide variety of bachelor’s and master’s degrees are also available from other UH campuses, facilitated by University Center, Maui, […]
+A wide variety of bachelor’s and master’s degrees are also available from other UH campuses, facilitated by University Center, Maui, which […]

 KAHULUI – Students in the University of Hawaii Maui College’s Institute of Hawaiian Music will join Hawaiian music icons for a free outdoor concert from 5 to 6 p.m.
 Friday August 31st at The Fairmont Kea Lani, Maui’s Palm Court.